wonntann/Python/Loops/README.md

 IndentationError: expected an indented block
 ```

-## How to Read This

-- **>>>** means the code is being run in the Python interpreter.
-Insert the Python code that  is displayed after the symbols.
-Do not write those symbols in your script.

-- Navigate with the [generated table of contents](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/) by navigating to the left top, floating menu of this README file.

 # Loops
 Looping permits the user to repeat the code without having to write it again.
 This can shorten the programming process and allow for simpler and more manageable code.